Eleanor Coppola: Feature filmmaking

 Coppola made her feature film directorial debut with the 2016 romantic comedy Paris Can Wait starring Diane Lane as a wealthy film producer's wife and Arnaud Viard as a charming Frenchman who drives her from Cannes to Paris.
 The film premiered at the 2016 Toronto International Film Festival.

 In 2020, Coppola released her second feature film, Love Is Love Is Love, a set of intertwined love stories about three couples.

 Writer

-Eleanor Coppola has written two successful books.
+Coppola wrote two successful books.
 Her first book, Notes on the Making of Apocalypse Now, recorded the film's journey from 1976 to 1979.
 Her detailed note-taking continued in other areas of her life as she collected and wrote about her life's major events.
-With notes covering a thirty-year time span, Eleanor would go on to write the book Notes on a Life.
+With notes covering a 30 year time span, she went on to write the book Notes on a Life.

 Notes on a Life

 The memoir Notes on a Life follows thirty years of Eleanor Coppola's life as she juggles raising children and being there for Francis as he directs films that move the family from place to place.
 The book consists of short passages from each day beginning with the death of her oldest son Gian-Carlo Coppola at the age of 22 and the birth of her granddaughter Gia just months later.
 The death of Gian-Carlo Coppola serves as a constant refrain throughout the entire book.

 The book is told through her own point of view and although she mentions certain events concerning those around her, such as the controversy surrounding Francis' decision to cast Sofia in The Godfather Part III, her memoir chronicles the inner struggles and problems the family faced at the time.